 - 1. Why the participant has been approached and assure them that their privacy and confidentiality will be maintained throughout the study; - 2.
+Information on how personal data will be processed and stored and for how long; - 3.
+Information on how research data will be used and disseminated and shared: - 4.
 The purpose of the study and any relevant background information.
-The approximate number of participants involved in the study; - 3.
-What the procedures for the study will be i.e. the number of study visits, any blood tests/investigations, including all invasive procedures; - 4.
-What human tissue will be collected (if any), the amount of tissue required, how it will be used (including genetic analysis, transfer abroad or commercial research), stored and disposed of as appropriate; - 5.
+The approximate number of participants involved in the study; - 5.
+What the procedures for the study will be i.e. the number of study visits, any blood tests/investigations, including all invasive procedures; - 6.
+What human tissue will be collected (if any), the amount of tissue required, how it will be used (including genetic analysis, transfer abroad or commercial research), stored and disposed of as appropriate; - 7.
 The potential benefits.
-Where there is no intended clinical benefit the participant should be made aware of this: - 6.
-The foreseen risks or inconveniences to the participant; - 7.
-The alternative procedure(s) or course(s) of treatment that may be available, and importantly, the potential benefits and risks; - 8.
-The availability of compensation, should something go wrong; - 9.
-The anticipated expenses, if any, to the participant and if there are any payments to be made; - 10.
-That the person's participation is voluntary and that they may refuse to participate or withdraw, at any time, without any prejudice to them or their future care: - 11.
+Where there is no intended clinical benefit the participant should be made aware of this: - 8.
+The foreseen risks or inconveniences to the participant: - 9.
+The alternative procedure(s) or course(s) of treatment that may be available, and importantly, the potential benefits and risks; - 10.
+The availability of compensation, should something go wrong; - 11.
+The anticipated expenses, if any, to the participant and if there are any payments to be made; - 12.
+That the person's participation is voluntary and that they may refuse to participate or withdraw, at any time, without any prejudice to them or their future care: - 13.
 That the study records / participants medical records will be open to audit/monitoring by the appropriately identified persons within or on behalf of the Sponsor i.e. the University and/or Trust and the necessary regulatory authority(ies).
-The participant should be assured that their confidentiality will be maintained; - 12.
-That giving informed consent does not necessarily mean the participant will be enrolled into the study if it is discovered they do not meet the inclusion/exclusion criteria; - 13.
-Where a study is co-sponsored a copy of the signed consent form may be held by both organisations. - 14.
+The participant should be assured that their confidentiality will be maintained; - 14.
+That giving informed consent does not necessarily mean the participant will be enrolled into the study if it is discovered they do not meet the inclusion/exclusion criteria: - 15.
+Where a study is co-sponsored a copy of the signed consent form may be held by both organisations. - 16.
 The language used to explain the study should be as non-technical as is practical and should be understandable to the participant.
-In addition, an appropriate and accessible format should be used when obtaining consent; - 15.
-The research participant should be provided with a contact point where he/she may obtain further information about the study: - 16.
-The information sheet should be printed on the appropriate headed paper, depending on the Sponsorship arrangements for the specific study; - 17.
+In addition, an appropriate and accessible format should be used when obtaining consent: - 17.
+The research participant should be provided with a contact point where he/she may obtain further information about the study; - 18.
+The information sheet should be printed on the appropriate headed paper, depending on the Sponsorship arrangements for the specific study; - 19.
 The correct title, version number, and IRAS ID where applicable should be clearly visible.

-Work Instructions 4 - Consent Form
+Work Instructions 5 - Consent Form